👤 Adenike Lucas, DENISAURUS News

-Many people have come out in support of Abubakar Usman Sidiq, the popular blogger who was arrested by the Economic and Financial Crimes Commission for publishing an article written by Adenike Lucas.
+Many people have come out in support of Abubakar Usman Sidiq, the popular blogger who was arrested by the Economic and Financial Crimes Commission for publishing an article written by Adenike Lucas, the Editor-in-Chief of DENISAURUS News.

 Abusidiq was arrested during a raid to his house by armed EFCC operatives led by Sambo Mayana.
 A press statement from the EFCC accused the young publisher of cyber stalking.
 However many Nigerians believe he was arrested for the article published on the 2nd of August which accused the acting chairman of the commission of bullying staffs.